zzhao-ext-aa/jd_spider/README.md

 Usage:

-1.Make sure your mac has installed with Firefox(47.0.1) Python(2.7) Scrapy(1.3.3) Selenium(2.53.6) Pycharm
+1.Make sure your mac has installed with Firefox(47.0.1) Python(2.6) Scrapy(1.3.3) Selenium(2.53.6) Pycharm

-2.Open the project with Pycharm,make sure your virtualenv has including Python Scrapy and Selenium packages:
+2.Open the project with Pycharm,make sure your Project Interpreter has including Python(2.6) Scrapy(1.3.3) and Selenium(2.53.6) packages:

-      Perference-->Project:tutorial-->Project Interpreter
+      Perference-->Project:project_name-->Project Interpreter

-  choose the correct virtualenv

   you can add these packages by clicking the "+"